bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-4d">8.4d Generative Textures</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The previous example lays the groundwork for what we'll try next.
+<p>The previous example lays the groundwork for what we'll try next.
 Simulating textures is all well and good, but for the next example, we'll go full generative, that is, relinquish some control and relish the randomness of the results.
-In the process, we'll also demonstrate the use of specular lighting of the point variety, so you can see how it differs from diffuse, distant lighting.
+In the process, we'll also demonstrate the use of specular lighting of the point variety, so you can see how it differs from diffuse, distant lighting.</p>

-Copy the template folder and call it 24-rocky-randomness.
-Below the background, we'll set up our source graphic, which will be a simple circle.
-To this circle, we'll apply both a gradient and a filter.
+<p>Copy the template folder and call it 24-rocky-randomness.
+Below the
+background, we'll set up our source graphic, which will be a simple circle.
+To this circle, we'll apply both a gradient and a filter.</p>

 <pre>
 // <i>Create our source graphic.</i>